USS Little Rock (CL-92): Continued exercises

 Little Rock got underway for Palma on 23 May 1970.
 The ship spent five days in Palma, departing on 30 May.
 That same day, Little Rock arrived at Ciudadella, Minorca, Spain, to participate in ceremonies honoring Adm.
 David G. Farragut.
 She set a course for Athens, and departed on 31 May, briefly participating in NATO Exercise Dawn Patrol 70, which consisted of providing anti-air and surface warfare support for a U.S. Amphibious Task Group transiting from Naples, to Porto Scudo, Sardinia.
 The ship provided simulated shore bombardment support to the amphibious assault force, which was simulating the evacuation of U.S. nationals from Porta Scudo.
 She, on 5 June, proceeded to Athens, and arrived on the 8th.
-She refueled from Mississinewa (AO-144) en route and on 1 June, while transiting Kitharan Passage, she was taken under simulated attack by four Greek fast patrol boats operating as enemy units in Dawn Patrol.
+She refueled from en route and on 1 June, while transiting Kitharan Passage, she was taken under simulated attack by four Greek fast patrol boats operating as enemy units in Dawn Patrol.
 The flagship remained in Athens four days, getting underway on 12 June, to resume participation in the NATO exercise.
 The ship's assignment was to provide simulated shore bombardment for the amphibious assault group at Pythron, Greece.
 At 0446, on 13 June, a collision occurred with an errant Greek destroyer, Longhi (DD.656), which was also participating in the exercise.
 After an assessment of damage, considered minor, both ships continued with their assigned missions.